Consumer Medicine Information

 that you get without a prescription from your pharmacy, supermarket or health food

-Some medicines may interact with meloxicam.
+Some medicines and meloxicam may interfere with each other.
 These include:

-medicines used to thin your blood (such as warfarin, heparin and ticlopidine)
+medicines used to thin your blood (e.g. warfarin, heparin and ticlopidine)

-lithium, a medicine used to treat some types of mood disorders
+lithium, used to treat some types of depression

 antidepressants called selective serotonin reuptake inhibitors (SSRIs)

-some medicines used to treat irregular heartbeats (such as amiodarone and quinidine)
+some medicines used to treat irregular heartbeats (e.g. amiodarone and quinidine)

 Your doctor and pharmacist have more information on medicines to be careful with or